-It’s a new decade, and direct mail marketing is even more effective and efficient than ever — largely due to the advancements in marketing automation technology.
+It’s a new decade, and direct mail marketing is even more effective and efficient than ever.
+This is largely due to the advancements in marketing automation technology.
 These advancements bring a new host of do’s and don’ts when it comes to modern direct mail marketing programs, such as Programmatic Direct Mail®.

 Modern direct mail marketing is different from traditional direct mail marketing because it integrates directly with your digital marketing efforts.
 The two are no longer siloed, and in tandem, provide a powerful marketing channel.
 In fact, the most modern direct mail channel is now described as Digital To Direct Mail.